More Signal, Less Noise: An Emerging Role for Digital Credentials in Hiring

 As the use of digital credentials expands, job seekers will gain unprecedented insight into the link between what they learn and the sort of employment opportunities that exist in their community -- or around the country.
 And for employers, the improved signal-to-noise ratio means a higher percentage of qualified applicants for each job opening, and improved ability of hiring managers to identify the best candidates for their position.

-Jason and Jonathan are part of an expert panel discussing this issue and solutions to creating stronger alignment between employers and institutions.
-Join us for Aligning Employers and Institutions with Digital Credentials, Thursday, March 15, 2018 at 2:00 pm Eastern.
+Jason and Jonathan were part of an expert panel discussing this issue and solutions to creating stronger alignment between employers and institutions called Aligning Employers and Institutions with Digital Credentials on March 15, 2018.